ezrael-git/Axel/README.md

 }
 weird()
 ```
 Although, it's recommended to always use `fn` for declaring functions.
-This is because if you don't, Axel won't consider it a valid function, and hence you may not be able to use no-parentheses syntax when calling the function, along with some other problems.
+This is because if you don't, it'll be practically invisible for the Axel compiler, and hence you may not be able to use no-parentheses syntax when calling the function, along with some other problems.

 Let's get to the installation and the syntax.